MiguelAngelHorta/CRUD-App/README.md

 ### Create files for the web app
 - Create an HTML file
   - This HTML code is a web page for a Security Control Inventory application.
-It uses Bootstrap for styling and includes a form to enter control details, action buttons for adding and updating controls, and a table to display control information.
+It uses Bootstrap for styling and includes a form to enter control details, action buttons for updating controls, and a table to display control information.
 The page integrates custom CSS for additional styling and relies on JavaScript functions to manage data interactions.
-The goal is to provide users with an interface to input, update, and view security controls in a structured format.
 - Create a Javascript file
+  - validateForm(): Validates form fields for completeness, alerts for missing information, and returns true if valid, false otherwise.

+  - showData(): Populates HTML table with control information, retrieving data from local storage.

+  - AddData(): Adds a new control to controlList if form is valid, checks for duplicate Main Control IDs, updates local storage, and refreshes table.

+  - deleteData(index): Deletes a control at specified index, confirming deletion before updating.

+  - updateData(index): Enables control data editing in the UI, highlights selected row, disables delete buttons, updates controlList after validation, refreshes table, and clears form on successful update.

+  - downloadCSV(): Creates CSV data from HTML table, generates downloadable CSV file, and releases object URL after download.

 - Create a CSS file